14-Hari-14/Grammar-Checker/README.md

 # Spoken Grammar Assessment System

 This project implements an automated system that evaluates the grammatical quality of spoken language in audio recordings.
-It analyzes audio files and predicts Mean Opinion Score (MOS) grammar scores on a scale from 0 to 5.
-0 being the worst and 5 being the best
+It analyzes audio files and predicts Mean Opinion Score (MOS) grammar scores on a scale from 0 to 5 — 0 being the lowest and 5 being the best.

 ## Project Overview